 Prior to performing an internal data move operation, the target page content must be read into the cache register.
 This is done by issuing a PAGE READ (13h) command.
 The PAGE READ command must be followed with a WRITE ENABLE (06h) command in order to change the contents of memory array.
-After the WRITE ENABLE command is issued, the PROGRAM LOAD RANDOM DATA (84h) command can be issued.
+After the WRITE ENABLE command is issued, the PROGRAM LOAD RANDOM DATA (84h or 34h) command can be issued.

-This command consists of an 8-bit Op code, followed by 3 dummy bits, a 1-bit plane select address and a 12-bit column address.
+This command consists of an 8-bit Op code, followed by 3~4 dummy bits, a 12-bit column address.
 New data is loaded in the 12-bit column address.
-If the random data is not sequential, another PROGRAM LOAD RANDOM DATA (84h) command must be issued with the new column address.
+If the random data is not sequential, another PROGRAM LOAD RANDOM DATA (84h or 34h) command must be issued with the new column address.
 After the data is loaded, a PROGRAM EXECUTE (10h) command can be issued to start the programming operation.

-See Figure 3.13, 3.14, 3.12.
+Refer to Figure 3.13, 3.14, 3.12.